yeicobF/learning/pruebas-tecnicas/midu-prueba-tecnica-react-empresa-55k/README.md

 Here are the steps to follow:

 - [x] Fetch 100 rows of data using the API.
-- [] Display the data in a table format, similar to the example.
+- [x] Display the data in a table format, similar to the example.
-- [] Provide the option to color rows as shown in the exmaple.
+- [x] Provide the option to color rows as shown in the example.
-- [] Allow the data to be sorted by country as demonstrated in the example.
+- [x] Allow the data to be sorted by country as demonstrated in the example.
 - [] Enable the ability to delete a row as shown in the example.
 - [] Implement a feature that allows the user to restore the initial state, meaning that all deleted rows will be recovered.